bbartling/OptimalStartStopHvac/OptimalStartStop/README.md

   - Marker Tags: zone, air, temp, effective, sp
 - **Read-Only Variables:**
   - Outside Air Temperature (OaTemp): outside, air, temp, sensor

 ---

-### Adjustable Algorithm Variables

-- **buildingOccStart:** Defines the building occupancy start time as specified by the BAS schedule (e.g., `H:MM`).
-- **earliestEquipStart:** The earliest time (H:MM) before `buildingOccStart` when equipment can begin operation (default: 90 minutes before `buildingOccStart`).
-- **earlyMorningConditionsCheck:** A time (H:MM) prior to `earliestEquipStart` to assess outdoor/indoor air temperatures.
-- **zoneTempOffsetIgnore:** Threshold value in degrees (default: 1°F) to bypass the optimal start if the deviation is less than this value.
-- **warmupTimeMinutesHistory:** Time (in minutes) needed to precondition zones before occupancy, retrieved or calculated from historical data.

----